Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: : Algorithm and Convergence Guarantees

 \subsection{Convergence of \abbvname: Stochastic setup}

 We now discuss the convergence of \abbvname with stochastic gradients.
-We first present the convergence of \abbvname to a neighborhood of an equilibrium $\vx_\star$ given constant step-sizes $\gamma_k \equiv \gamma$, and then discuss the communication complexity gain we achieve.
-Then we present the convergence result using a decreasing step-size selection, showing sublinear convergence to the exact equilibrium $\vx_\star$ rather than its neighborhood.
-While we defer the details of the proofs to \Cref{section:omitted_proofs_playerwise_local_gradient}, we provide a proof outline for \Cref{theorem:stochastic-local-GDA} in \Cref{subsection:plog-proof-outline}.
+We first present the convergence of \abbvname to a neighborhood of the equilibrium $\vx_\star$ given constant step-sizes $\gamma_k \equiv \gamma$, and then discuss the communication complexity gain we achieve.
+Then we present the convergence result using a decreasing step-size selection, showing exact sublinear convergence to $\vx_\star$ (rather than its neighborhood).
+We provide the outline and details of the proofs in \cref{section:omitted_proofs_playerwise_local_gradient}.

 \begin{theorem} Assume \hyperref[assumption:convexity]{\textbf{\emph{(CVX)}}}, \hyperref[assumption:smoothness]{\textbf{\emph{(SM)}}}, \hyperref[assumption:noise]{\textbf{\emph{(BV)}}}, \hyperref[assumption:quasi-strong-monotonicity]{\textbf{\emph{(QSM)}}} and \hyperref[assumption:star-cocoercivity]{\textbf{\emph{(SCO)}}} hold.
 Let $0 < \gamma_k \equiv \gamma \le \frac{1}{\ell\tau + 2(\tau - 1) L_{\mathrm{max}} \sqrt{\kappa}}$ and denote $q = L_\mathrm{max}/\sqrt{\ell\mu}$.
 Then \abbvname exhibits the rate: